International child abduction in Mexico: History of noncompliance: US State Department Compliance Reports

 The United States has more outgoing IPCA cases to Mexico than to any other country.
 In the last decade, the USCA has opened more than 900 outgoing IPCA cases to Mexico, involving more than 1,300 children.
-The Department therefore sees this issue as an important one that affects such a large number of its cases.
+The department therefore sees this issue as an important one that affects such a large number of its cases.

 Under the Mexican Constitution, there is a legal procedure available to defendants called an amparo.
 An amparo, which translates to "protection" or "help", is an appeal allowable in any case in which the defendant challenges the constitutionality of a local court decision.

-Although the Department recognizes that amparos are an integral aspect of Mexican law designed to protect individuals’ legal rights, the USCA is concerned that amparo appeals are being used excessively in Convention return cases, and that Mexico is allowing taking parents to use the amparo process to delay cases and influence the final outcome in ways that are not consistent with the principles of the Convention.
-The Department is encouraged by a recent decision by a Mexican federal judge, which overcame an amparo allowing a child to immediately return to the United States, and hopes this precedent will continue.
+Although the department recognizes that amparos are an integral aspect of Mexican law designed to protect individuals’ legal rights, the USCA is concerned that amparo appeals are being used excessively in Convention return cases, and that Mexico is allowing taking parents to use the amparo process to delay cases and influence the outcome in ways that are not consistent with the principles of the convention.
+The department is encouraged by a recent decision by a Mexican federal judge, which overcame an amparo allowing a child to immediately return to the United States, and hopes this precedent will continue.
 By streamlining the amparo process in Convention cases, the Government of Mexico could better meet its treaty obligations.

 Over the course of the latest reporting period, we have seen some notable improvements in the performance of the Mexican Central Authority (MCA).
 The MCA is continuing to forward Convention applications to judges much more expeditiously than before; whereas previously delays of three to six months were common, cases are now being forwarded to the courts as early as four to eight weeks after being received.
 MCA responsiveness has also improved.
 USCA case officers are in weekly if not daily contact with the MCA, a welcome change compared to past years.
 Relations between the MCA and U.S. Embassy Mexico City have significantly improved during the last year as well.
 They have held joint meetings and telephone conference calls with Mexican state representatives and left-behind parents, and have worked together to review the status of long outstanding cases.
 The training opportunities and judicial conferences organized by the Department for Mexican officials seem to be reaping benefits; the past year again saw a high number of court-ordered returns from Mexico to the United States.